Myxedema Coma Overview

 Symptoms of hypothyroidism may include the following:

 People who have myxedema coma are in or near a coma and not able to function normally.
 In the emergency room, they may be treated for shock, low blood pressure, hypothermia, and electrolyte abnormalities.

 When to Seek Medical Care

-People who have hypothyroidism and develop fever, changes in behavior or mental status, shortness of breath, or increased swelling of the hands and feet should be taken to an emergency department.
+People who have hypothyroidism and develop fever, changes in behavior or mental status, slowness of breath, or increased swelling of the hands and feet should be taken to an emergency department.

 Exams and Tests

-Blood tests are performed to check blood cell count, electrolytes, sugar, and thyroid hormone levels.
-Tests are also performed to evaluate how the liver and adrenal glands are functioning.
+- Blood tests are performed to check blood cell count, electrolytes, sugar, and thyroid hormone levels.
+Tests are also performed on cortisol hormone levels to evaluate how the liver and adrenal glands are functioning.

 If you have hypothyroidism, be alert to your condition.

-Take your prescribed thyroid medication if you missed them earlier.
+- Take your prescribed thyroid medication regularly and correctly.

-Thyroid hormones are usually administered through a vein (intravenously or IV) to quickly correct the low thyroid hormone blood level.
-(Oral thyroid hormone is usually not used for severe myxedema because it may take days or weeks to obtain the proper blood level, and swallowing pills may not be safe.
+- Thyroid hormones are usually administered through a vein (intravenously or IV) to quickly correct the low thyroid hormone blood level.
+Oral thyroid hormone is usually not used for severe myxedema because it may take days or weeks to obtain the proper blood level, and swallowing pills may not be safe.